ichbinhyun/olist-behavioral-analytics/README.md

 Unused tables such as geolocation were excluded for clarity.
 The product_category_name_translation table was not used as a separate entity, but its data was fully merged into the products table to include English category names.
 Additionally, the order_reviews table was cleaned to remove duplicated or incomplete entries, and its primary key was redefined from a composite of review_id and order_id to a single unique key: review_id.

+### 🔧 How to Run This Project

+To replicate this project:

+1. Download the dataset from the Kaggle link above.
+2. Place the CSVs in a folder named `/dataset`.
+3. Run the Python notebook: `01.
+Quick Data Understanding & EDA.ipynb`
+4. Then, execute the SQL scripts in the following order:
+   - `02.
+Data Understanding.sql`
+   - `03.
+EDA & Data Wrangling.sql`
+   - `04.
+KPIs & Customer Segmentation.sql`
+5. For dashboards, refer to `Behavioral_Analytics_Olist_Dashboards.pdf`

 ![ERD](./assets/ERD.png)